gpaux/Mediana/index.md

 ## New release ! [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/Mediana)](https://cran.r-project.org/package=Mediana)

-The version 1.0.5 of the Mediana R package has been released on 25 May 2017.
+The version 1.0.6 of the Mediana R package has been released on 13 February 2018.
 This latest stable version can be downloaded from the [CRAN website](https://cran.r-project.org/web/packages/Mediana/index.html).
 The principal revisions compared to the previous version include the following features:

-- Addition of the `AdjustPvalues` function which can be used to get adjusted p-values from a Multiple Testing Procedure.
-This function cannot be used within the CSE framework but it is an add-on function to compute adjusted p-values.
-Documentation is presented in this [page](AdjustPvalues.html)

-- Addition of the `AdjustCIs` function which can be used to get simultaneous confidence intervals from a Multiple Testing Procedure.
-This function cannot be used within the CSE framework but it is an add-on function to simultaneous confidence intervals.
-Documentation is presented in this [page](AdjustPvalues.html#AdjustCIsfunction)

-- Creation of vignettes
+- Addition of the multinomial distribution (`MultinomialDist`, see [Analysis model](http://gpaux.github.io/Mediana/DataModel.html#OutcomeDistobject)).

+- Addition of the ordinal logistic regression test (`OrdinalLogisticRegTest`, see [Analysis model](http://gpaux.github.io/Mediana/AnalysisModel.html#Testobject)).

+- Addition of the Proportion statistic (`PropStat`, see [Analysis model](http://gpaux.github.io/Mediana/AnalysisModel.html#Statisticobject)).

+- Addition of the Fallback procedure (`FallbackAdj`, see [Analysis model](http://gpaux.github.io/Mediana/AnalysisModel.html#MultAdjProcobject)).

+- Addition of a function to get the analysis results generated in the CSE using the `AnalysisStack` function (see [Analysis stack](http://gpaux.github.io/Mediana/AnalysisStack.html)).

+- Addition of the `ExtractAnalysisStack` function to extract a specific set of results in an `AnalysisStack` object (see [Analysis stack](http://gpaux.github.io/Mediana/AnalysisStack.html#ExtractAnalysisStack.html)).

+- Creation of a vignette to describe the functions implementing the adjusted *p*-values (`AdjustPvalues`) and one-sided simultaneous confidence intervals (`AdjustCIs`).

+- Minor revisions of the generated report.
+Note that the dependency to the `ReporteRs` R package has been removed to facilitate the package installation in case of issue with java.
+However, in order to generate a Word-based report, the ReporteRs R package must be installed.

+- It is now possible to use an option to specify the desirable direction of the treatment effect in a test, e.g., `larger = TRUE` means that numerically larger values are expected in the second sample compared to the first sample and `larger = FALSE` otherwise.
+This is an optional argument for all two-sample statistical tests to be included in the Test object.
+By default, if this argument is not specified, it is expected that a numerically larger value is expected in the second sample (i.e., by default `larger = TRUE`).

 - Some bug fixes.